Machine Strategy Guide

 Key Insight

 Evaluate the gap-to-ceiling as a percentage, not the raw jackpot size.
-A Platinum jackpot with $400 to go may be less +EV than a base Quick Hit with $50 to go, depending on denomination and seed values.
+A Platinum jackpot with $400 to go may be less player-favorable than a base Quick Hit with $50 to go, depending on denomination and seed values.

 When to Play Quick Hit Platinum

-Quick Hit Platinum advantage play follows the same must-hit-by logic as the base game: find machines where the current meter is close to the ceiling.
+Quick Hit Platinum advantage play follows the same must-hit-by logic as the base game: find machines where the current counter is close to the ceiling.
 Platinum’s higher denominations mean the absolute dollar value of the EV window can be larger — but cost-per-spin is also higher.
 Focus on the ratio, not just the jackpot size.

 Bankroll Note